Ngz91/dotfiles/README.md

 <img src=https://raw.githubusercontent.com/Ngz91/dotfiles/master/gifs/yogurt-anime.gif width="500" height="280" />
 </div>

 Yay is an AUR (Arch User Repository) helper written in Go.
-We will use it to install some packages that are not in the official package repo or the version that is it's outdated.
+We will use it to install some packages that are not in the official package repo or when a newer version of the program is available in the community repo.
 Visit the official [github repository](https://github.com/Jguer/yay) for the installation steps or run this command:
 ```
 pacman -S --needed git base-devel && git clone https://aur.archlinux.org/yay.git && cd yay && makepkg -si
 ```
+<b>Warning:</b> AUR helpers are not supported by Arch Linux.

 <b>⬅️[Go back](#details) to details</b>